-‘Deepfake’ technology and ethics
+‘Deepfake’ Technology and Ethics

 Digitally manipulated videos, images and audio — known as deepfakes — are becoming increasingly common and nearly impossible to detect, according to NBC News correspondent Jacob Soboroff.
 He reports on deepfake videos and the consequences and ethical questions raised by this technology.